yurivish/made-of-bits/README.md

 # Made of Bits

 This library is the product of my explorations into [succinct data structures](https://en.wikipedia.org/wiki/Succinct_data_structure) for data visualization.
-It implements bit vectors with [rank and select operations](https://en.wikipedia.org/wiki/Succinct_data_structure#Succinct_indexable_dictionaries), the [wavelet matrix](https://users.dcc.uchile.cl/~gnavarro/ps/spire12.4.pdf) generalising rank/select to larger alphabets, a Huffman-shaped variant of it for skewed data, and a few supporting pieces.
+It implements bit vectors with [rank and select operations](https://en.wikipedia.org/wiki/Succinct_data_structure#Succinct_indexable_dictionaries), a [wavelet matrix](https://users.dcc.uchile.cl/~gnavarro/ps/spire12.4.pdf) which generalizes rank/select to larger alphabets, and several other curiosities.

 ## Bit vectors